CoolPrius/public/dmz-with-nsgs/readme.md

-If I try to ping back the other direction from the DMZ into our prod virtual network I am still not able to do so.
+However, attempting to ping from the DMZ back into the production virtual network remains unsuccessful: